 - formally identify the people on the marriage or civil union licence as the people you’re marrying

 - use the couple’s full names at least once in the ceremony

 - hold the ceremony at one of the places named on the licence — if the place is changed due to unforeseen circumstances and the Registry Office could not be contacted to change the details on the licence before the ceremony, you need to include a letter with your documents explaining this

 - make sure there are at least 2 witnesses to the ceremony.
 They must not be intoxicated and must be able to understand what’s happening.
 If they:

 - are children, they have to be old enough to understand the ceremony, and be able to explain their understanding in court later if required

 - speak a different language to you, you’ll need an interpreter.
 The interpreter has to sign a statutory declaration before the ceremony to say they’ll interpret what you say accurately.

 You need to:

-- get the couple and the witnesses to sign two copies of the registration papers straight away — the couple must sign the documents using their pre-marriage signatures
+- get the couple and the witnesses to sign the 2 copies of the 'Copy of Particulars' straight away — the couple must sign the documents using their pre-marriage signatures

 - post the other copy (BDM45) within 10 days using the return addressed envelope the couple gave you.